einariii/kino_sound/README.md

 # KinoSound

 A smart cell for Elixir Livebook that allows you to sonify your code.
-Be pragmatic and set sound notifications for errors and successful evaluations.
+Set sound notifications for your errors, crashes, and successful evaluations.
+Or, make music.
-(Or make music.)

 ## Installation